interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 ### 5. Receive test funds

 Set up a Xpring testnet account and a rafiki.money account so you have two destination pointers to work with.
-Experiment with sending and receiving test funds in both directions.
+Experiment with sending and receiving payments in both directions.
 Check your balance to make sure that the money has arrived in your account.

 ### Combine GUI and programmatic interaction